agentc Command Documentation¶

 information.

-All sub-commands have a verbosity option (-v, --verbose, by default verbosity is 0) and an interactive option (-i, --interactive / -ni, --no-interactive, by default interactivity is enabled).
+All sub-commands have a verbosity option (-v, --verbose, by default verbosity is 0) and an interactive option

-add Command
+add Command¶

 The primary purpose of the add command is to import templates for declarative Agent Catalog tools (and prompts).